ms-iot/iot-walkthrough/ImageCreation/Retail/README.md

 ## Introduction

 Now that we have created a test OEM image and ensured that everything works, it's time to create a retail OEM image.
-The retail image does not include development tools (eg. PowerShell access).
+The retail image does not include development tools (eg. PowerShell access), being locked from external access.

 It is assumed that the tools listed in [IoT image creation](../README.md) are installed.